-This ecological site occurs on slopes ranging from 1 to 15 percent however the core concept slopes of this ecological site exist in the 4 to 10 percent range.
-Parent material is alluvium and slope alluvium of mixed geologic origin.
+This ecological site occurs on slopes ranging from 1 to less than 15 percent; however, the core slopes of this ecological site exist in the 4 to 10 percent range.
+The Droughty ecological site exists on fan remnants, fan piedmont, escarpments, and hillslopes.